sophiechannon/CV/README.md

   <a href="https://www.codewars.com/users/sophiechannon"><img src="https://img.shields.io/badge/Codewars-a83232?style=for-the-badge&logo=codewars&logoColor=white"></a>
 </div>

-I am a fast learning, career changing, Junior Software Engineer with a background in the arts sector.
-I recently spent an amazing 16 weeks on the Makers Academy software engineering bootcamp learning to be a full stack engineer.
-In those 16 weeks I went from knowing some basic Ruby and JavaScript, to conceptualising and delivering a full stack, test driven, React website, using multiple APIs and working in a team.
+I am a fast learning software engineer with a background in the arts sector.
+I retrained in 16 weeks on the Makers Academy software engineering bootcamp.
+In those 16 weeks I went from knowing some basic Ruby and JavaScript, to conceptualising and delivering a full stack, test driven, React website in a small team.

-My career in the arts and charitable sectors has revolved around fundraising and relationship building.
-I loved working in the industry and doing work that helped people, however, as I learnt more about myself, I realised that I craved a career that would enable me to problem solve, apply logical and pragmatic thinking, and make cool things.

-Outside of work, I am a musician and co-lead the viola section of the Cambridge Philharmonic Orchestra.
-I'm also really into running, stand up paddle boarding, yoga, and going on aimless rambles by myself.
-I run a small macrame tapestry business, [Macramazing](https://macramazing.co.uk), which allows me to be creative and entrepreneurial in my spare time.
-I love learning and expanding my pool of both useful and completely pointless knowledge.
-On the more useful side, I am currenty teaching myself Kotlin, Java and Dutch.
+I am working in my first tech role now as a junior full stack developer at a veterinary services company, helping to save animals.

 # Project Highlights